MohammadMaftoun/Federated-Learning-Projects/README.md

 # Contributions

 We welcome contributions from the community!
 If you have ideas, bug fixes, improvements, or new projects related to federated learning, please submit a pull request.
-Ensure you follow the contribution guidelines outlined in the CONTRIBUTING.md file.
+Ensure you follow the contribution guidelines digested in the CONTRIBUTING.md file.

 # Acknowledgments